vhsw/freshdesk-time-tracker/README.md

 timer.py 14.09.2018
 ```

-And you can get total spent time report for single Freshdesk ticket using -t and ticket number:
+And you can get total spent time report for single Freshdesk ticket using -ft and ticket number:
 ```
-timer.py -t 27974
+timer.py -ft 27974
 ```